krismyu/website-repo-with-vids/content/blog/2013/06/ldc-kiy-overview.md

 Title: Overview of tutorials for Language Documentation & Conservation
 Date: 2013-06-28 9:33
-Category: Tutorials
+Author: Kristine Yu
-Tags: ldc-kiy, fieldwork
+Tags: ldc-kiy, fieldwork, tutorial
 Slug: ldc-kiy-overview
-Author: Kristine Yu
 Summary: Overview of set of tutorials for Language Documentation & Conservation special issue on *How to study a tone language*

 The following posts are a set of tutorials for my paper for Language